Skip to content

 That is what “broken strict total ordering” means.

 Solution: If you have two distinct units, and the library can’t figure out how to order them, you can force a particular ordering.
-Choose one of the units and give it a high “unit avoidance” score (see example below).
-This will break the tie.
+Choose one of the units U, and give it a “tiebreaker” by creating a specialization of ::au::UnitOrderTiebreaker<U>.
+As the name suggests, this will break the tie, and your program will compile.

 Again, this is pretty unusual.
 For most normal ways of forming units, the library should automatically be able to define an ordering for them.
 If you do hit this error, it may be worth pausing to double-check that you’re using the library correctly.
 If you’ve checked, and it still seems like something the library should be able to handle, feel free to file an issue — maybe there’s a way we can improve our ordering!